 - Earn 7,500 bonus miles with $15K cardmember year spend

 - Earn 7,500 additional bonus miles with $25K cardmember year spend

 - Earn a companion award ticket (or 1 class upgrade) with $25K cardmember year spend.

 Maximizing Mile Earnings

-Thanks to the card’s annual spend bonuses, you can maximize point earnings by spending exactly $25,000 per cardmember year:
+Thanks to the card’s annual spend bonuses, you can maximize point earnings (and get the new companion award ticket) by spending exactly $25,000 per cardmember year:

 - Base earnings on $25,000 = 25,000 x 1.5 = 37,500

 - Total miles earned: 52,500

 - Miles per $: 52,500 / $25,000 = 2.1

 By spending exactly $25,000 per membership year, the card averages a whopping 2.1 miles per dollar spent.
 Please note that you may be able to do better with cards that earn points that are transferable to Virgin Atlantic especially if you wait for a transfer bonus.
 For example, the Amex Blue Business Plus card has no annual fee and earns 2 points per dollar for the first $50K annual spend.
 If you then wait for Amex to offer a 30% or so transfer bonus to Virgin Atlantic (which they tend to do about once per year), you’ll average an amazing 2.6 miles per dollar.